-The program of the academic discipline Combined Analog-Digital Systems (CADS) has been developed in accordance with the educational and professional program of the first (bachelor's) level of higher education in the specialty 172 Telecommunications and Radio Engineering.
+The program of the academic discipline Combined Analog-Digital Systems (CADS) is compiled in accordance with the educational and professional program of the first (bachelor's) level of higher education in the specialty 172 Telecommunications and Radio Engineering.

 The academic discipline is elective.

 Subject of the academic discipline: